kajalyeole28-png/EDA-Superstore/README.md

 # EDA-Superstore
-Exploratory Data Analysis on Superstore Sales Dataset using Python.
+Exploratory Data Analysis on Superstore Sales Dataset using Python + Power BI Dashboard Project

 ## Project Overview
 This project performs Exploratory Data Analysis (EDA) on the Superstore dataset using Python.
+Power BI for Interactive Business Dashboard.
 The objective is to analyze sales trends, customer segments, product performance, and profitability to generate business insights.

 ## Business Objectives